 \section{Introduction}

 Increasing costs and prolonged development periods are significant problems in video game development\cite{Untitled27:online}\cite{2023shit96:online}.
-Automation is one of the ways to address prolonged development periods\cite{5387726}.
+Automation is a way to address prolonged development periods\cite{5387726}.
 In video game development, several studies have been performed on automated testing\cite{prasetya2020navigation}\cite{10.1145/3550355.3552440}.
-Several game companies employ scripts to simulate player actions for test automation\cite{murphy2014cowboys}.
+Several video game companies employ scripts to simulate player actions to test automation\cite{murphy2014cowboys}.
 However, many developers remain reluctant to adopt test automation, as scripted tests are vulnerable to frequent software changes\cite{murphy2014cowboys}.
-Video games undergo frequent modifications throughout development, often driven by evolving subjective and artistic requirements from game designers.
-These changes aim to ensure the game remains enjoyable for players\cite{murphy2014cowboys}.
+Video games undergo frequent modifications throughout development, often driven by the game designers’ evolving subjective and artistic requirements.
+These changes aim to ensure the game remains enjoyable\cite{murphy2014cowboys}.
 Design-driven modifications can render automated tests obsolete, requiring continual updates to test content.
 Additionally, the cost of employing human testers for playtesting is currently lower than that of implementing test automation\cite{murphy2014cowboys}.
 For video game test automation, the above problems need to be solved.

-Automating testing is challenging, especially for open-world video games, allowing players to explore vast environments freely.
-In the games, players enjoy a great deal of autonomy in selecting from a complex system of mechanics, explorable spaces, and goals.
+It is challenging to automate testing, especially for open-world video games, which allow players to explore vast environments freely.
+In these games, players enjoy considerable autonomy in selecting from a complex system of mechanics, explorable spaces, and goals.
 The games feature a diverse array of objects (e.g., buildings and creatures) within a single scene.
 Furthermore, flexible movement mechanics and diverse object interactions enhance player freedom, contributing to an enormous state space that is challenging to explore\cite{10.1145/3102071.3102098}.
-The existing studies on automated playing in open-world video games have proposed LLM-based approaches\cite{fan2022minedojo}\cite{wang2023voyager}.
+The existing studies on automated playing in open-world video games have proposed LLM-based approaches\cite{wang2023voyager}.
 However, these approaches require large volumes of training data.
 As video games undergo frequent modifications throughout development, training data must be collected after each change.
-Thus, employing LLM in game development is cost-prohibitive and impractical.
+Thus, employing LLMs in video game development is cost-prohibitive and impractical.